vladiibine/describe-json/README.rst

 Tired of looking at JSON objects that contain long arrays?
-Fear no more! describe_json basically displays your JSON, replacing any arrays with a dictionary that just describes the array.
+Fear no more! describe_json displays your JSON, shortening strings and arrays.
+It can also produce jq paths for you, so you know what part of the JSON object you're looking at.
+Check out the examples for the full set of features!